benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 #include <catch.hpp>
 ```

 Now we'll make a file with two simple unit tests.
 This time I'm using a `test_` prefix (rather than a `_test.py` suffix) to easily distinguish between Python unit tests and C++ unit tests without looking at the file extension.
-Add the following to a file named `test_math.cpp` in the `test/` directory:
+Add the following to a file named `test_math.cpp` in the `tests` directory:

 `test_math.cpp`
 ```cpp